 CLIFF and ITEM’s success offers concrete examples of how AI can bring high value to engineers’ work at Intel.
 The potent combination of interest and curiosity, necessity, and success is fueling the expansion of AI far beyond what we’ve done so far.
 These days we are working hard to ensure that we can scale the impact that AI brings to Intel even further.
 Our scale strategy includes joining the efforts of IT teams with the business units to accelerate the R&D pace of new AI capabilities while proliferating the mature capabilities (like CLIFF and ITEM) quickly and intelligently to all relevant and critical teams across Intel.
 We are already applying and scaling AI to sales and marketing and testing processes for high-volume manufacturing.
 Engineers are working on embedding AI into Intel’s products to make them smarter.

-Read the IT@Intel White Papers, “Artificial Intelligence Reduces Costs and Accelerates Time-to-Market” and “Improving Sales Account Coverage with Artificial Intelligence” to find out more about how Intel IT is leading Intel’s digital transformation with AI.
+Read the 2018-2019 Intel IT Annual Performance Report, “Driving the Digital Enterprise Transformation” to find out more about how Intel IT is leading Intel’s digital transformation with AI.